Jobin-Jas/jobin-engagespot/README.md

 In Laravel 5.5 and above the service provider automatically.

-3 - Now publish the config dile for engagespot:
+3 - Now publish the config file for engagespot:

 ```
 php artisan vendor:publish --provider="Jasjbn\Engagespot\EngagespotServiceProviderr"